Princeton-Robot-Planning-and-Learning/prbench/docs/envs/TidyBot3D-ground-o5.md

 ### Rewards
-The primary reward is for successfully placing objects at their target locations. # pylint: disable=line-too-long
+The primary reward is for successfully placing objects at their target locations.
 - A reward of +1.0 is given for each object placed within a 5cm tolerance of its target.
 - A smaller positive reward is given for objects within a 10cm tolerance to guide the robot.
 - A small negative reward (-0.01) is applied at each timestep to encourage efficiency.